How To Prepare For the Marriage Green Card Interview?

 Some sample questions might include anything from ‘what color are your sheets’ to ‘where did you last go on vacation’?
 If the applicant or their spouse does not know an answer, it’s best to admit they don’t remember rather than be dishonest.
 Honesty is the most important thing when it comes to answering interview questions.
 Couples can prepare by reviewing aspects of their relationship together.

 In some cases, the USCIS officer may separate the two spouses, interview them with the same questions, and compare the answers afterward.
 This is known as a ‘Stokes’ interview and is usually done when the interviewer suspects the marriage may be fraudulent.
-These interviews are usually conducted by a member of the USCIS Fraud Detection and National Security (FDNS) unit.
+These interviews may be conducted by specially trained USCIS officers or members of the USCIS Fraud Detection and National Security (FDNS) unit.
 A Stokes interview could be conducted as the initial interview or as a follow-up procedure.

 There are three potential reasons a Stokes interview might be conducted: